-PHY 201 - Mechanics and Heat
+PHY 201 -

-Mechanics and Heat is an algebra/
+Mechanics and Heat

-trigonometry-based study of physics.
-Topics

-covered include kinematics, Newton's Laws,

-momentum, rotational motion, energy, wave

-motion, and heat.
-This course is designed to

-meet the requirements of many liberal arts,

-architectural, and pre-professional students.

-Prerequisite: MTH 125 or equivalent with a

-minimum grade of "C."

-Credit: 5 semester hours
+IAI: P1 900L 1.1 Mechanics and Heat is an algebra/ trigonometry-based study of physics.
+Topics covered include kinematics, Newton's Laws, momentum, rotational motion, energy, wave motion, and heat.
+This course is designed to meet the requirements of many liberal arts, architectural, and pre-professional students.
+Prerequisite: MTH 125 or equivalent with a minimum grade of "C."

-PHY 202 - Waves, Electricity, Light, and Modern Physics
+PHY 202 -Waves, Electricity, Light, and Modern Physics

-IAI: None

-1.1

-Waves, Electricity, Light, and Modern Physics is a continuation of PHY 201.
+IAI: None 1.1 Waves, Electricity, Light, and Modern Physics is a continuation of PHY 201.
 Topics studied include electricity and magnetism, light and optics, and modern physics.
 Prerequisite: PHY 201 or equivalent.

-PHY 215 - Mechanics, Wave Motion, and Thermodynamics
+PHY 215 -Mechanics, Wave Motion, and Thermodynamics

 IAI: P2 900L 1.1 Mechanics, Wave Motion, and Thermodynamics is a calculus-based study of the kinematics and dynamics of the motion of rigid bodies, wave propagation, and thermodynamics.
 Topics covered include accelerated motion, Newton's Laws, momentum, energy, rotational motion, gravitation, wave propagation, sound, and heat.
 PHY 215 and 225 are required of all students majoring in engineering, chemistry or physics.
 The class will meet for three hours of lecture, one hour required discussion, and three hours of laboratory per week.
-Prerequisite: MTH 135 with a minimum grade of "C", and concurrent enrollment or credit in MTH 235.
+Prerequisite: MTH 135 with a minimum arade of "C", and concurrent enrollment or credit in MTH 235.
 Recommended one year of high school physics, or PHY 201.
+Credit: 5 semester hours laboratory per week.
+Prerequisite: MTH 235 with a minimum grade of "C", PHY 215, and concurrent enrollment or credit in MTH 236.

-PHY 225 - Electricity, Magnetism, Light, and Modern Physics
+PHY 225 -Electricity, Magnetism, Light, and

-IAI: None I.1 Electricity, Magnetism, Light, and Modern Physics is a continuation of PHY 215.
+Modern Physics 1.1 Electricity, Magnetism, Light, and Modern Physics is a continuation of PHY 215.
 Topics studied include electric fields, electric currents, AC electric circuits, electromagnetism, relativity, optics, light and selected topics from modern physics.
-The class will meet for three hours of lecture, one hour required discussion and three hours of laboratory per week.
+The class will meet for three hours of lecture, one hour required discussion and three hours of